Scalable tensor methods for nonuniform hypergraphs: Tensor times same vector for hypergraphs

 \section{Tensor times same vector for hypergraphs}

-We now develop efficient \ttsv\ methods for analyzing the hypergraph adjacency tensor $\A$.
+We now develop efficient, implicit \ttsv\ methods for analyzing the hypergraph adjacency tensor $\A$.
 Rather than explicitly constructing, storing, or accessing elements of $\A$, our algorithms directly facilitate tensor operations on the input hypergraph.
-We divide our work into two approaches: first, we present simple algorithms which achieve speedup over the na\"ive approach by leveraging several combinatorial observations regarding the unordered blowups discussed in Definition \ref{def:blowup}.
+We divide our work into two approaches: first, we present simple algorithms which achieve speedup over the na\"ive approach by leveraging several combinatorial observations on the unordered blowups discussed in Definition \ref{def:blowup}.
 Then, we further improve upon these algorithms by using generating function theory.
+Code for our TTSV algorithms is available at \url{https://github.com/pnnl/GENTTSV}, in Python for hypergraph libraries HyperNetX \cite{praggastis2023hypernetx}, HypergraphX \cite{lotito2023hypergraphx}, and XGI \cite{landry2023xgi}, and Julia for SimpleHypergraphs \cite{antelmi2019simplehypergraphs}.